What is travel insurance?

-Travel insurance is designed to cover major mishaps while travelling abroad and when you're on holiday.
+Travel insurance is designed to compensate you if you experience major problems while travelling abroad and when you're on holiday.

-Travelling without cover is very risky and could leave you massively out of pocket if the unthinkable happens.
+Travelling without cover could leave you massively out of pocket if the unthinkable happens.

 But what is travel insurance and what does it cover?
 Here are the basics you need to know before you buy.

-Depending on the number of trips you are making in the next year you have two options; annul trip and single-trip cover.
+Depending on the number of trips you are making in the next year, you have two options: annual or single-trip cover.

-Annual cover is usually the cheapest option if you are making more than two trips in the next 12 months, while single-trip cover can usually be more cost effective if you are taking one or two holidays.
+Annual cover is usually the cheapest option if you're making more than two trips in the next 12 months, while single-trip cover can usually be more cost effective if you're taking one or two holidays.

 The distinction between European and worldwide cover might seem simple, but some travel insurers have different ways of classifying your journey.

-If you are travelling with your partner or your family, you have the option of covering everyone under the same policy.
+If you're travelling with your partner or your family, you have the option of covering everyone under the same policy.

-This might work out cheaper but, if one of the travellers in your party needs specialist cover due to their age or medical conditions, it may bring the cost of the policy up.
+This might work out cheaper but, if one of the travellers in your party needs specialist cover due to their age or medical conditions, it may increase the cost of the policy.

 Emergency medical cover